MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 **Applies to:  Microsoft R Server 9.0.1**

 The operationalization feature for R Server installs and uses a local SQLite database by default.
-Later, you can update the configuration to use another database.
+Later, you can update the configuration to use another database locally or remotely.
 This is particularly useful when you want to use a remote database or when you have multiple web nodes.

 The supported databases are:
 + On Windows: SQL Server Professional, Standard, or Express Version 2008 or greater
 + On Linux: PostgreSQL 9.2 or greater

 > [!Important]
-> Any data that was saved in the default SQLite database will be lost if you configure a remote database.
+> Any data that was saved in the default local SQLite database will be lost if you configure a different database.

 <a name="sqlserver"></a>
 <a name="postgresql"></a>